ford460ho/Ender-3-Pro-Skr-mini-e3-v3/README.md

-You will have to edit you Prob offset's.
+You will have to edit your Prob offset's.